-For any adult, re-entering an education environment can be daunting, and for the camp residents who are already operating under stressful conditions and may be dealing with the effects of trauma, this is doubly true.
-The most common language used for cross-cultural communication onsite is English, whilst local services require Greek.
+For any adult, re-entering an education environment can be daunting.
+For camp residents who are already operating under stressful conditions and may be dealing with the effects of trauma, this is doubly true.
+The most common language used for cross-cultural communication at Ritsona is English, whilst local services require Greek.
 Most residents have limited competency in these two languages, which is why access to education is crucial in camp.

 For displaced people, access to education is paramount.
 With English being the universal language and most residents being placed in and around Europe, the need for an additional language skill is critical.
 Many residents were forced to leave education and do not have any qualifications as an advantage.
 A safe and comfortable environment to learn ensures that 850 plus residents are able to apply the skills learnt outside of camp.